 Posted on June 4, 2017 by Henry Tarkington

 Congratulations!
-You have decided to seek counseling or education for alcohol or drug use.
+You have decided to seek information regarding counseling or education for alcohol or drug use.
 It is a big decision and commitment, no matter the reason you reach out for assistance.
-Below is a description of how to choose a substance abuse provider and make substance use treatment a success for you.
-Successful alcohol and drug abuse treatment is an experience that should have a long term positive impact.
-Proper diagnoses, proper placement and adherence to the treatment and continuing care plan through to completion are key components to your success.
+Below are tips on how to choose a substance abuse provider and make substance use treatment a success for you.
+Alcohol and drug use treatment is an experience that should have a lasting positive impact.
+Proper diagnoses, proper placement and adherence to the treatment and continuing care plans through to completion are key components to your success.

 For early intervention counseling or education successful completion of the treatment plan can be as simple as completing a few group sessions.
 For moderate to severe substance use, longer more intensive counseling with aftercare groups and community support programs are beneficial to achieve lasting change.
-Substance use disorder and mental health treatment are healthcare services, even if mandated by a third party.
+Substance use disorder treatment is healthcare services, even if mandated.
+Health insurance typically pays for such services.

-Whether you chose substance use disorder (SUD) treatment for yourself, to satisfy family, employers, school, or a legal charge or situation, your opportunity for long term benefits are equally as good.
-Extensive research proves that clients who are required to attend have outcomes as good as those of “voluntary” clients.
+No matter the reason for choosing alcohol or drug use counseling your likelihood of successful outcomes are equally as good.
+Research proves that clients who are required to receive services have outcomes as good as “voluntary” clients.
 (Search Google for “research voluntary treatment vs. mandated treatment” for more information.)
 Whether you chose treatment to improve your health or because you got a DWI or other legal charge, the process is largely the same.
 If the treatment plan is followed through to the end, the outcome is significant improvement in your life.
 Don’t quit before the miracle happens!

 The benefits of treatment might not be experienced until after several sessions or, sometimes, after completion of the process.
-The key to obtaining a lasting positive outcome is to follow the treatment plan all the way through to the end.
-Tweaking the plan might be necessary along the way.
 The longer one remains in treatment is often more important than intensity.
 (Search Google for “how long do I need substance abuse treatment?”)
 Diabetics don’t stop insulin because their blood sugar is stable.
-Heart disease and cancer patients don’t quit treatment because they don’t like going to see the doctor.
+Heart disease and cancer patients don’t quit treatment because they don’t like going to the doctor.
 When treatment seems uncomfortable, it is not time to quit.
 It is time to dig in and have discussions with your counselor.
-Treatment will work for most everyone when properly diagnosed and placed in the correct level of care.
-For those who believe substance use disorders are not as dangerous as heart disease, cancer or diabetes just read or watch the news.
-Substance use kills no less than 4 people daily in NC.
+Treatment will work when the condition is properly diagnosed and the correct level of care is followed to completion.

 Where to start, what to look for in an agency or facility: